Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Comparisons which some have apparently made with the USSR’s industrialisation programme under Stalin and with China’s industrialisation drive since the 1990s are in my opinion completely wrong.
 Those were the actions of revolutionary governments intent on mobilising the entirety of their nations’ resources around a programme of industrialisation carried out as part of a programme for the revolutionary transformation of their societies.

 By contrast there is nothing remotely ‘revolutionary’ about what Muhammad bin Salman is trying to do.
+On the contrary what he is trying to do by giving Saudi Arabia an industrial base is shore up the existing Saudi status quo by strengthening the position of the Al-Saud both externally and internally.

-What he is trying to do is not carry out properly speaking even an industrialisation programme.
+It is not even properly speaking an industrialisation programme.
 Rather it is an attempt to graft an industrial base onto an unreformed Saudi society by leveraging the assets of Saudi Arabia’s state oil company Aramco in order to buy one wholesale from abroad.

 That ultimately is no different from what Saudi Arabia has being doing – unsuccessfully – since the 1960s.
 The only difference is one of scale.

-There is no reason to think that Muhammad bin Salman will be any more successful doing the same thing that other Saudis have been trying to do unsuccessfully before him than they were.
-Certainly it is not a guarantee of success that he is proposing to throw a lot more money at it than they did.
+There is no reason to think that Muhammad bin Salman will be any more successful than other Saudi rulers have been, doing unsuccessfully what he is now trying to do before him.
+Certainly it is not a guarantee of his success where they all failed that he is proposing to throw a lot more money at it than they did.

 Financing Saudi Vision 2030 via the purge?

-What of the view that the vast fortunes Muhammad bin Salman has seized from those he has just purged will provide him with the wherewithal to bring his Saudi Vision 2030 into effect?
+What of the view that the vast fortunes Muhammad bin Salman has seized from those he has just purged will provide him with the wherewithal to bring his Saudi Vision 2030 to fruition?

 In reality the sums seized – reputed to be $800 billion but in reality only a fraction of that amount – are nowhere near enough to finance a programme of this scale.
 Suffice to say that Saudi Vision 2030 aims to increase Saudi Arabia’s non-oil revenue from $163 billion to $1 trillion a year.

-I would add that for Muhammad bin Salman to try to finance his programme on the back of money he has seized from Saudi princes who have fallen out with him is politically speaking a problematic idea to put it mildly and is a certain recipe for trouble going forward.
+I would add that for Muhammad bin Salman to try to finance his programme on the back of money he has seized from Saudi princes who have fallen out with him is politically speaking a problematic idea to put it mildly, and is a certain recipe for huge trouble.

 Outreach to Russia and the Eurasian powers?